 In the 500s BC, the Iranians under their kings Cyrus and Darius conquered part of north-western India (modern Pakistan).
 The Iranians were also Indo-Europeans, but they had left their homeland later and settled in modern Iran.
 The Iranians never really controlled India very well – they made the Indians pay tribute in gold to Iran, but the Iranians couldn’t really tell them what to do.

 Meanwhile, the Vedic people continued to rule north-eastern India.
 Seeing how the Iranians formed a big empire, the Vedic people also began to put together bigger empires.
 As the Mahabharata says, this was a time “where big fishes ate little fishes.” with the big empires starting, big religions also began to form.
 Animal sacrifice began to seem old-fashioned.
-In the 400s BC, this was where Siddhartha Gautama, the Buddha, lived and started the faith of Buddhism.
+About 500 BC, this was where Siddhartha Gautama, the Buddha, lived and started the faith of Buddhism.
 Jainism took off about this time too.

 Learn by Doing – act out a scene from the Ramayana